Lipstick Gets Clumpy On Lips – What To Do?

 Lipstick on teeth isn’t cute!
 You can easily prevent this from happening by putting a finger in your mouth and shutting your lips around it.

-Then, slowly pull out your finger, and voila!
+Then slowly pull your finger out, and voila!
 Any leftover on your finger is what could have ended up on your teeth.
 You can also do this with a tissue.

 - Take your lipstick with you